by Patrick Hamilton

 A special note on copyright for this play:

 BUT!
-Changes to the copyright laws could bring this into question once the USMCA deal
+Changes to the copyright laws could bring the Canadian status into question once the USMCA deal

 (aka the Trump Trade Travesty) comes into effect.
 While the wording of the clauses is a little unclear,